 Out of all the website builders that aren’t real estate-specific, Squarespace is the clear leader.
 Their designs are beautiful, their options are virtually limitless, and the prices are very competitive.
 Though they lack some of the industry-specific touches that a provider like Placester makes available, they are still a very viable option for anyone needing to design a new presence online.

 Real estate websites are one of the many real estate marketing tools agents need to get more leads and promote their business.
-If you’re looking for more ideas on how to fill up your lead funnel, make sure to check out our article “37 Underrated Real Estate Lead Generation Ideas for 2021.”
+If you’re looking for more ideas to fill your lead funnel, make sure to check out our article “37 Underrated Real Estate Lead Generation Ideas for 2021.”